mongodb/mongo-task-generator/docs/generating_tasks.md

   store your resmokeconfig is a different directory, you can adjust this value:
   `python buildscripts/resmoke.py --configDir=path/to/resmokeconfig`.
 * **target-directory**: Directory to write generated configuration to.
 This defaults to `generated_resmoke_config`.
+* **burn-in**: Whether to generate burn_in related tasks.
+If specified only burn_in tasks will be generated.
+* **burn-in-tests-command**: How to invoke the burn_in_tests command.
+The burn_in_tests command is used to discover modified or added tests and the tasks they being run on.
+It defaults to `python buildscripts/burn_in_tests.py`.

 ## Usage help